-Danni Glover is a writer and PhD researcher from Glasgow.
+Danni Glover is a researcher, writer, and project developer from Glasgow.
 Her DEL-funded thesis, Thomas Percy: Literary Anthology and National Invention was completed in 2017.
-Her other research interests currently include William Langland’s Piers Plowman, campness in film and literature, and urban Romanticism.
-She is a contributor to the Year’s Work In English Studies, reviewing all publications on eighteenth-century fiction.
+Her other research interests include measuring empathy through engagement with fiction, campness in film and literature, and urban Romanticism.
+She is a contributor to the Year’s Work In English Studies, reviewing all publications on eighteenth-century novels.
 Academic memberships include British Society of Eighteenth Century Studies, the Eighteenth Century Literature Research Network in Ireland, the Association for Scottish Literary Studies, and Women in Academia Support Network.
-She is currently supervising undergraduate dissertations on Margaret Atwood and Vladimir Nabokov.
+Her professional accomplishments include membership of the Higher Education Academy, an ILM in Leadership and Management, and an OCN in shared reading facilitation.
+She has supervised undergraduate dissertations on Margaret Atwood and Vladimir Nabokov.
+Her voluntary experience includes work with Subcity Radio, The Rainbow Project NI, and the Education Authority (Northern Ireland).

 This blog is not affiliated with any professional or academic bodies and is intended entirely as a record of my personal writing.
 Everything on this blog is owned by me, Danni Glover! © 2018